alcaeus/automatic-merge-up-action/README.md

 If you need to run actions on newly created pull request, create a custom token with the `repo` scope and use it instead of the default `github.token`.
-Note that you also need to pass a token to the checkout action to ensure credentials are set in the git repository to allow you to push a new branch.
+Note that you also need to pass a token to the checkout action to ensure credentials are set in the Git repository to allow you to push a new branch.

 ## Resolving Conflicts